Komagome Station

 Komagome Station (駒込駅, Komagome-eki) is a railway station in Toshima, Tokyo, Japan, operated by the East Japan Railway Company (JR East) and the Tokyo subway operator Tokyo Metro.

 Lines

 Komagome Station is served by the circular Yamanote Line and by the Tokyo Metro Namboku Line subway line.

 Station layout

+JR East platforms

+The JR East section of the station is composed of one island platform serving two tracks.

 Chest-height platform edge doors were installed on the Yamanote Line platforms during fiscal 2013.